Comparison of FS.COM S3900 Series Gigabit Ethernet Switch

 What is a PoE Switch?

 PoE switch is one of the two types of PSE for PoE implementation: endspan switch and midspan PoE injector.
-To enhance network resiliency, gigabit PoE switches provided by FS.com are highly compatible IEEE 802.3af/at managed PoE+ switches.
+To enhance network resiliency, gigabit PoE switches provided by FS.COM are highly compatible with IEEE 802.3af/at managed PoE+ switches.

-” Also check – Unlocking the Secrets of PoE Switches – A Complete Guide
+Also cheque – Unlocking the Secrets of PoE Switches – A Complete Guide

 PoE Switch vs. Normal Switch: What’s the Difference?

-” Also check – PoE Switch vs PoE Injector: Why Choose PoE Switch to Build Wireless Networks?
+Also cheque – PoE Switch vs PoE Injector: Why Choose PoE Switch to Build Wireless Networks?

-However a normal switch can also become PoE ready by employing a midspan injector between the switch and PDs.
-The injector will add electrical power while receiving data signal from Ethernet switch end cable, and then deliver both data and power to PDs.
-But in this circumstance the injector also needs a wire for power.
+However, a normal switch can also become PoE-ready by employing a midspan injector between the switch and PDs.
+The injector will add electrical power while receiving the data signal from the Ethernet switch end cable, and then deliver both data and power to PDs.
+But in this circumstance, the injector also needs a wire for power.

 PoE SwitchNormal Switch